What is it about?

 Within the Commission there is a group made up of national experts in the field of early language learning at pre-primary level.
 This group exchanges information on the situation in different countries and draws up policy recommendations and guidelines on how to implement those policies.

-The outcomes of the group’s work and discussions were published in a Policy Handbook(172 kB)
+The outcomes of the group’s work and discussions were published in a Policy Handbook(172 kB) English (en) in 2011.